mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 Praefect is the router and transaction manager for Gitaly Cluster and all connections to Gitaly go through it.
 This section details how to configure it.

-It should note that Praefect requires several secret tokens to secure communications across the Cluster:
+Praefect requires several secret tokens to secure communications across the Cluster:

-- `praefect_external_token`: Repositories hosted on your Praefect cluster can only be accessed by Gitaly clients that carry this token.
+- `<praefect_external_token>`: Used for repositories hosted on your Gitaly cluster and can only be accessed by Gitaly clients that carry this token.
-- `praefect_internal_token`: This token is used for replication traffic inside your Praefect cluster.
+- `<praefect_internal_token>`: Used for replication traffic inside your Gitaly cluster.
 This is distinct from `praefect_external_token` because Gitaly clients must not be able to access internal nodes of the Praefect cluster directly; that could lead to data loss.

-It's also worth noting that the `praefect_postgresql_password` defined in the previous section is also required as part of this setup.
+- `<praefect_postgresql_password>`: The Praefect PostgreSQL password defined in the previous section is also required as part of this setup.

 Gitaly Cluster nodes are configured in Praefect via a `virtual storage`.
 Each storage contains the details of each Gitaly node that makes up the cluster.
-Each Storage is also given a name and this name is used in several areas of config.
-In this guide the name of the storage will be `default`.
-Note that this guide is geared towards new installs, if upgrading an existing environment to use Gitaly Cluster you may need to use a different name.
+Each storage is also given a name and this name is used in several areas of the config.
+In this guide, the name of the storage will be `default`.
+Also, this guide is geared towards new installs, if upgrading an existing environment to use Gitaly Cluster, you may need to use a different name.
-Please refer to the [docs](../gitaly/praefect.md#praefect) for more info.
+Refer to the [Praefect documentation](../gitaly/praefect.md#praefect) for more info.

 To configure the Praefect nodes, on each one: